What To Expect in the First 24 Hours of Baby's Life - Baby Chick

 Share

-You have probably planned and prepared for what labor and pushing will be like, or maybe even a c-section for your birth.
-But not many people think about what they may expect once their little one comes into the world.
+You’ve probably planned and prepared for what labor and pushing, or maybe even a C-section, will be like for your birth.
+But not many people think about what to expect once their little one comes into the world.
 Usually, it’s a whirlwind of different tests, procedures, tons of swaddling, practicing breastfeeding, and more.
-The baby’s first 24 hours of life will fly by.
-However, every parent should be prepared as to what to expect.
+Your baby’s first 24 hours of life will fly by.
+However, every parent should be prepared for what to expect.

 Note: Every hospital is different and has different delivery procedures and protocols.
-Below is what is likely to happen in a baby’s first 24 hours of life.
+Below is what’s likely to happen in a baby’s first 24 hours of life.

 As soon as your child is born, the doctor will suction their mouth and nose with a bulb syringe.
-This will clear away any mucus and amniotic fluid in their breathing passageway.
-The medical staff then usually places the baby immediately on your chest (if baby is doing well).
-The nurses begin evaluating your baby as your doctor clamps the umbilical cord (unless you decide to do delayed cord clamping) and cuts the cord (or you have your partner cut the cord).
+This will clear away any mucus and amniotic fluid in their breathing passageway.2 The medical staff then usually places the baby immediately on your chest (if baby is doing well).3 The nurses begin evaluating your baby as your doctor clamps the umbilical cord (unless you decide to do delayed cord clamping) and cuts the cord (or you have your partner cut the cord).4

-The evaluation the nurses are doing on the baby while they are on your chest is for the Apgar test.
-What is that?
-The Apgar test is a quick test performed on babies in the first and fifth minutes of life.
-The first-minute score determines how well your baby has tolerated the birthing process, and the fifth-minute score determines how well your baby is doing in the outside world.
+The evaluation that the nurses are doing on the baby while they’re on your chest is for the Apgar test.
+This is a quick test performed on babies in the first and fifth minutes of life.3 The first-minute score determines how well your baby has tolerated the birthing process, and the fifth-minute score determines how well your baby is doing in the outside world.5 During the evaluation, they’re checking baby’s:5

 • Breathing effort